Home » Breads » Homemade Dinner Rolls (+Video)

 Ingredients needed: unsalted butter, granulated sugar, kosher salt, whole milk, active dry yeast, egg, 3 ½ to 4 cups all-purpose flour and vegetable oil.

-HOW TO MAKE HOMEMADE DINNER ROLLS:
+HOW TO MAKE DINNER ROLLS

 Take half of the butter and slice it as thin as you can.
 Add the slices to the bottom of a stand mixer.
 Add the sugar and salt to the mixer.
 Warm the milk in a microwave safe bowl in the microwave.
 I like to do this in 15-30 second intervals.
 We want the milk to be a temperature between 105-110°F (do not warm to over 110°F).
 Pour 1 cup of the warm milk into the bowl with the butter, no need to stir, just let it sit.